 Sign up for our newsletter and get the best travel tips delivered right to your inbox.

 World Nomads keeps things pretty simple.
 There are two plans to choose from: the Standard Plan and The Explorer Plan.
 Depending on your country of residence, age, and travel destination(s), the prices will vary accordingly.

 Do you already have a trip in mind?
 Well, why not get started and obtain a quote using the button below to see how much insurance with World Nomads will cost you.

 Emergency Accident & Sickness Medical Expenses

-Emergency accident and sickness coverage is likely the most important aspect of your travel insurance plan.
-If you fall ill, get hurt, or otherwise need medical attention, you have costs covered up to $100,000.
-Likewise, if you need emergency dental care you are covered up to $750.
+Emergency accident and sickness coverage is quite possibly the single most important aspect of any travel insurance plan.
+If you fall ill, get hurt, or otherwise need medical attention, then cover from World Nomads may be able to cover costs.

 Emergency Evacuation and Repatriation

-Coverage is for an accidental injury or sickness occurring during the trip that results in your necessary emergency evacuation.
-For example, if you break your leg way out in the Himalaya’s and you need a helicopter rescue, you should be covered as long as you made it clear that you would be doing this, and stated the altitude.
+EER coverage is for an accidental injury or sickness occurring during the trip that results in your necessary emergency evacuation.
+For example, if you break your leg way out in the Himalayas and you need a helicopter rescue, you should be covered as long as you made it clear that you would be doing this, and stated the altitude.
 If you are going trekking in the Himalaya’s, check with World Nomads to make sure that they are covering you.

 An emergency evacuation must be ordered by a physician who certifies that the severity of your accidental injury or sickness warrants your emergency evacuation.

 Obviously, you won’t be trekking with a doctor, but once emergency personnel arrives they will contact World Nomads on your behalf.